Gamesa007/HoriseonRise-Elevating-Brands-to-New-Heights/README.md

 - __Online Reputation Management__

 - This talks about Horiseon helping the brands control what searchers or social media users see when they search their brand.
-- This also helps pyt the brands in the positive light for a great relationship with their customers.
+- This also helps put the brands in the positive light for a great relationship with their customers.

 ![alt text](https://github.com/Gamesa007/bootcamp/blob/main/Develop/assets/images/Info%202.jpeg)